 Why You Should Trust Us

 Laura Casner heads up our expert team when it comes to testing and reviewing tripods for iPhones and other smartphones.
-She has over a decade of professional photography experience on commercial shoots and is always looking for creative ways to document her travels using all the available tools from smartphones to high-end DSLRs.
+She has over a decade of professional photography experience and is always looking for creative ways to document her travels using all the available tools from smartphones to high-end DSLRs.
 She is well-versed — and well-opinionated — when it comes to tripods and other camera holding gear, having used a wide variety on hundreds of shoots ranging from an epic 5-day cross-country trip documenting ultrarunners to the summit of Mt.
 Whitney to large scale commercial endeavors for clients like Neutragena or Patagonia.

 To test these smartphone tripods, we took hundreds and hundreds of photos, setting them up and breaking them down dozens of times.
 We evaluated and timed how long the setup process took for each tripod, as well as ranked and scored their convenience and ease of use.
-In addition to scoring their stability with a variety of smartphones, we also tried the compatible models out with a DSLR, noting if we would trust each tripod with this much heavier and more expensive camera.
-Finally, we also assessed the durability of each product both by looking at how well each tripod held up to our rigorous side-by-side testing process and conducting a widespread audit of existing user reviews to see if there were any common complaints.
+In addition to scoring their stability with a variety of smartphones, we also tried the compatible models out with a DSLR, noting if we would trust each tripod with a much heavier and more expensive camera.
+Finally, we also assessed the durability of each product by looking at how well each tripod held up to our rigorous side-by-side testing process and conducting a widespread audit of existing customer comments to see if there were any common complaints.